JakeDangIt/siths-math-a-thon/README.md

 - Authentication and Database: Supabase

 Supabase, the very *free* Firebase alternative, requires an SMTP to send more than 3 emails an hour, which is highly beneficial when you need like a hundred kids to signup.
-Supabase is also handy for the data handling of the students' submissions.
-No issues thus far with them.
+Supabase is also handy for the data handling of the students' answers, except for the usage of their public functions, which has forced me to call those functions to check and update answers manually.
+I also use Supabase to host the avatars of users, contact form submissions, and the answer key (shhh).

 - Spreadsheets: Google Sheets